 Bio

-I hold a Master’s degree in Economics from the Universidad de San Andrés (UdeSA), where I have also been working as a pre-doctoral assistant.
-This coming August, I will begin my PhD in Economics at the University of Michigan.
-My primary research interests lie in international economics, applied econometrics, and economic development, with a focus on the application of machine learning techniques to economic analysis.
+I hold a Master’s degree in Economics from the Universidad de San Andrés (UdeSA), where I previously worked as a pre-doctoral assistant.
+I started my PhD in Economics at the University of Michigan in August 2025.
+My primary research interests lie in international economics, firm dynamics and productivity, and education, with a focus on the application of machine learning techniques to economic analysis.
 You can find my Master’s thesis here (which received the Best Master Thesis Award 2024 from UdeSA!).

-Currently, I am working as a consultant for international organizations such as the Inter-American Development Bank and the World Bank.
-Previously, I was an Economic Analyst at the Center for Studies of the Santa Fe Chamber of Commerce (BCSF), where I conducted macro and microeconomic analyses focusing on regional economic activity.
+Previously, I worked as a consultant for international organizations such as the Inter-American Development Bank and the World Bank.
+I was also an Economic Analyst at the Center for Studies of the Santa Fe Chamber of Commerce (BCSF), where I conducted macro and microeconomic analyses focusing on regional economic activity.

 I hold a Bachelor’s degree in Economics from the Universidad Nacional del Litoral (UNL), where I completed a thesis on the Argentine agro-industrial sector, its exports, and comparative advantages in trade with the European Union.